 If you do not wish to apply online, you can request a paper application form from any school from 11 September 2017.

 When do I need to apply for a transfer place by?

-You must apply before midday (12 noon) on 31 October 2016.
+You must apply before midday (12 noon) on 31 October 2017.
 After this date your application will be treated as late and will be processed after all the applications sent on time.
 This means you are less likely to be offered a preferred school.

 If you need to provide evidence to support your application, it will say so in the admissions policy for the school or academy.
 It is your responsibility to provide this in the timescale requested so that it can be considered when places are being allocated.
-In most cases the deadline for submitting supporting evidence is midday 31 October, the same as the deadline for applying for a place.
+In most cases the deadline for submitting supporting evidence is 31 October (midday), the same as the deadline for applying for a place.
 Please include your child’s name and date of birth on any correspondence.

 Admission authorities will not give an application priority against any of the following admission criteria unless you provide supporting evidence.
 The evidence you submit will be reviewed by the admission authority and either upheld or rejected.
 Please note that not every school includes these criteria within their policies.

 - Faith reasons - send the school your proof of faith directly

 - Previously looked after status - send the local authority a copy of the adoption, child arrangements or special guardianship order that confirms that the child was looked after (in care) immediately prior to the order being granted.